SAP-cloud-infrastructure/elektra/README.md

    1. Set up [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build) according to their documentation.
    2. Install Ruby with `rbenv install 2.7.6` (substitute the Ruby version with the one from the aforementioned file).
 4. Install Ruby gems with `bundle install`.
-5. Install JavaScript packages with `yarn`.
+5. Install JavaScript packages with `pnpm`.
 6. Create database if not already done `./testing/with-postgres-db.sh bin/rails db:prepare`
-7. In one terminal or tmux, run `yarn build --watch` to compile the JavaScript assets.
+7. In one terminal or tmux, run `pnpm build --watch` to compile the JavaScript assets.
 Leave this running until you're done with development.
 8. In a second terminal or tmux, run `./testing/with-postgres-db.sh bin/rails server -p 3000` to run the Ruby application.
 Leave this running, too.
 9. Now you can access the GUI at `http://localhost:3000`.
 When coming in from a different machine, you need to set up forwarding for ports 3000, e.g. `ssh -L 3000:127.0.0.1:8180 -L 8081:127.0.0.1:8081`.